White vs White

 Breeds and varieties with a fully white coat from a lack of pigment include white Bullterriers, Frenchies, American Bulldog, Dogo Argentino as well as Dalmatians, English Setters, or Australian Cattle Dogs (the latter breeds are also born white, just with ticking or roan starting to fill in white areas later).

-The most common things that can cause a lot of white are piebald spotting and untestable whitehead spotting.
+The most common things that can cause a lot of white are very extended piebald spotting (S locus) or very extended whitehead spotting (untestable).

-Piebald removes pigment starting from the lower part of the dog’s body.
+Piebald patterns remove pigment starting from the lower part of the dog’s body.

 Whitehead, on the other hand, begins to remove pigment on a dog’s front and face first.